ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/online_rag.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
-## Prepare the embedding model
+## Prepare the Embedding Model

-In your python script, generate a test embedding and print its dimension and first few elements.
+In your Python script, generate a test embedding and print its dimension and the first few elements.

-For the LLM, you will use the OpenAI SDK to request the Llama service launched before.
-You don't need to use any API key because it is running locally on your machine.
+For the LLM, you will use the OpenAI SDK to request the Llama service that you launched previously.
+You do not need to use an API key because it is running locally on your machine.

 Append the code below to `zilliz-llm-rag.py`: